 Churn and retention

-Churn is shedding of users.
+Churn is the shedding of users.
 For example, we have an image editing application.
 We may have created an interesting campaign on Facebook that made a lot of people interested, and they downloaded the app to try it out.
 However, 90% of these people delete the application after the first use.
 This means that our churn rate is 90% and we need to work on making the application better (we have the so-called “overpromise – underdeliver” effect).

 A drip campaign is a series of emails that are sent to people once they leave us an email address (lead).
 For example, someone left an email address on a vegan diet site.
 We already have ten emails ready to be sent every three days with tips for a vegan diet.
 This all serves to convert leads into customers.
 It is often part of a larger CRM system, but can also be set up from most email newsletter programs.
 I use ActiveCampaign for this because it is quick to learn and has everything you need.